TorahBibleCodes/TorahBibleCodes/README.md

 READ THE DOCS: @TorahBibleCodes https://torahbiblecodes-sphinx.readthedocs.io/en/latest/index.html

-# TEST DEVELOPMENT: MOVE TO --> READ THE DOCS: @TorahBibleCodes https://torahbiblecodes-sphinx.readthedocs.io/en/latest/index.html
+## TEST DEVELOPMENT (BETA): MOVE TO --> READ THE DOCS: @TorahBibleCodes https://torahbiblecodes-sphinx.readthedocs.io/en/latest/index.html
 # Structure of App / Program

 <br />After running the Python file p.py, several Python / Pandas Objects are returned to you to interact with and further develop per your needs;